25 Things You Probably Didn't Know About "Scarface"

 Fans often questioned if Pacino was actually doing coke during filming because of how well he did during the scenes where he was suppose to be coked out.

 In both films, Tony adopts the slogan "The World Is Yours," which he spots in an advertisement, as his personal motto.
-And in both versions, he has a near-incestuous relationship with his sister.

 The chainsaw scene is based on a real life event